 Missouri NEA currently has six voting seats on MACCE.
-The MNEA representatives serving as of August 2020 are Jeanna Adkins (Raytown C-2 Schools), Kayla Ward (St. Joseph Public Schools), Laurie Brickey (Mehlville School District), Jacqueline McGill (St. Louis City Schools), Allison O'Very (Pattonville School District), and Rachelle Banhart (Lexington R-V School District).
+The MNEA representatives serving as of September 2021 are Jenna Adkins (Raytown C-2 Schools), Kyla Ward (St. Joseph Public Schools), Laurie Brickey (Mehlville School District), Jacqueline McGill (St. Louis City Schools), Rachelle Banhart (Lexington R-V School District), and Allison O'Very (Pattonville School District), who was elected MACCE chairperson for 2021-2022.

 MNEA Vice Pres.
 Rebeka McIntosh (firstname.lastname@example.org) and MNEA Teaching & Learning Director Ann Jarrett (email@example.com) also attend the meetings of MACCE.
 After each meeting, they write a report and may issue alerts to staff and members about upcoming policy changes that may negatively impact educators.

 1) Making recommendations for the criteria and procedures whereby the quality and effectiveness of teacher and school administrator education programs within the state shall be evaluated.

 2) Making recommendations for the requirements for the certification of public school teachers and administrators.

 3) Making recommendations for the standards for renewal of certificates for public school teachers and administrators using academic course work as well as other types of professional development.